FilmonYacob/dual-quaternions-and-N-2-1-fixture-layout-form-errors/README.md

 # Introduction
-This project helps make part quality prediction while considering N-2-1 fixture layout and part with form errors in multistage machining processes.
-To demonstrate the idea, a two stationed machining line with 12-2-1 locators is implemented.
+This project is used for part quality prediction in multistage machining processes while considering N-2-1 fixture layout and parts with form errors.
+To demonstrate the idea, a two stationed machining line with a 12-2-1 locators is implemented.

 # Additional Libraries
 The code is dependent on the libraries below.